joergkrause/nyaf/README.md

 ### n-if, n-else

-The value will be evaluated and the element dows or does not render, then:
+The value will be evaluated and the element does or does not render, then:

 ~~~
 <div class="main-header" n-if={this.props.title !== 't1'}>